PEM-Humboldt/harmonizacion_hansenIdeam/README.md

-# Homologation of Global and National Forest Cover Products
+# Harmonization of Global and National Forest Cover Products

 **A goal of large-area land cover mapping is to produce globally consistent characterizations that have local relevance and utility; that